MicrosoftDocs/entra-docs/docs/identity/users/domains-admin-takeover.md

 During the process of admin takeover, you can prove ownership as described in [Add a custom domain name to Microsoft Entra ID](~/fundamentals/add-custom-domain.yml).
 The next sections explain the admin experience in more detail, but here's a summary:

-* When you perform an ["internal" admin takeover](#internal-admin-takeover) of an unmanaged Azure directory, you're added as the global administrator of the unmanaged directory.
+* When you perform an ["internal" admin takeover](#internal-admin-takeover) of an unmanaged Azure directory, you're added as the Global Administrator of the unmanaged directory.
 No users, domains, or service plans are migrated to any other directory you administer.

 * When you perform an ["external" admin takeover](#external-admin-takeover) of an unmanaged Azure directory, you add the DNS domain name of the unmanaged directory to your managed Azure directory.
 When you add the domain name, a mapping of users to resources is created in your managed Azure directory so that users can continue to access services without interruption.